There is a lot to consider when it comes to taking care of your home.

 If you have to raise your voice to talk because your heater is too loud, that could be a indication that your duct system is undersized and too much air is being pushed through too small an opening.

-Other noises like squealing, jolting, clinking, or banging could be signs of a mechanical issue.
-It could be as straightforward as a worn belt, but it may mean an internal component of your unit has loosened or come completely disconnected.
+Other noises like squealing, jolting, clinking, or banging could be signs of a mechanical problem.
+It could be as simple as a worn belt, but it may mean an internal component of your unit has loosened or come completely disconnected.

 Today’s latest products operate more silently than ever.
 Often you’ll have to really give attention to even know that they’re running.
-If noise pollution is an issue for you, that may be reason enough to upgrade to better equipment.
+If noise pollution is a concern for you, that may be reason enough to upgrade to better equipment.

 5. Temperature and Comfort Issues